cooganb/web3py-tutorial/README.md

 ### ENS Accounts

-Ethereum address’ are long hexadecimal numbers.
+Ethereum addresses are long hexadecimal numbers.
 They’re nearly impossible to type or remember, so the Ethereum community created the [Ethereum Name System (ENS).](https://ens.domains/) It serves the same benefit of the Domain Name System, which replaces website server numbers ([216.58.194.46](http://216.58.194.46)) to human-readable names ([google.com](https://www.google.com)).
 Rather than a `.com` domain, most ENS names use a `.eth` domain.

 For example, I have an Ethererum account at `0x4d3dd8471a289E820Aa9E2Dc5f437C1b2E22F598` but I’ve used ENS to map the more readable name `coogan.eth` to the address.
-If you type those into apps or projects that support ENS (such as `web3.py`!), it will substitute in the Ethereum hexadecimal address.
-Unfortunately, we won't be able to use it for this tutorial (`.eth` domain names only work on mainnet) but maybe in the next tutorial.
+If you type those into apps or projects that support ENS ([such as `web3.py`!](https://web3py.readthedocs.io/en/stable/ens_overview.html)), it will substitute in the Ethereum hexadecimal address.
+Unfortunately, we won't be able to use it for this tutorial as `.eth` domain names only work on mainnet...but maybe in the next tutorial!

 ### Send Money